AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 -	1000 -> binary blob (? no UI support, check on ESRI support)

 The type 0 is ignored in versions of Park Observer before 0.9.8.

+### `required`
+This property is optional.
+If provided it must be `true` or `false`.
+The default is `false`.
+If `true` then this attribute is required to have a value (i.e. null is not allowed).
+The attribute editor will display a validation error when saving if this attribute is null.
+The attribute editor will not close until validation errors are resolved, or edits are aborted.
+If an attribute is required, then it must have a matching element in the dialog property (in order to provide a value)

+This property is ignored in versions of Park Observer before 2.0.0.

 ## `dialog`
 This property is optional.
 If provided it must be an object.
 There is no default.